spmc-iimk/culcom-web/README.md

 # culcom-web
-Website of cultural committee of IIM Kozhikode
+Website for cultural committee of IIM Kozhikode